Shalini24Kanna/P-DAC_INTERNSHIP/README.md

     -	8-Bit DAC design and simulation
     -	9-Bit DAC design
     -	10-Bit DAC design
+-	7.Post-Layout Designs and Simulations (Conventional Implementation)
+    -   Resistor Design
+    -   Capacitor Design
+    -   Inverter Desing
--	7.Instructions to get started with the design
+-	8.Instructions to get started with the design
     -	Pre-layout Simulation commands
+    -	Post-layout Simulation commands
--	8.Future Works
+-	9.Future Works
--	9.Contributors
+-	10.Contributors

 ## 1.Purpose of Digital to Analog Converter (DAC)
 In real world, most of the data available is in the form of analog in nature.
 We have two types of converters analog to digital converter and digital to analog converter.
 These two converting interfaces are essential to obtain the required operations of a processor to manipulate the data of digital electronic equipment and an analog electric equipment.